confucius/KanbanGuides/readme.md

-# Open Guide to Kanban
+# Kanban Guides

-The Open Guide to Kanban is a free, community-driven reference for applying Kanban in knowledge work.
+The Kanban Guides is a free, community-driven reference for applying Kanban in knowledge work.
 It defines the core practices, and metrics, necessary to improve flow, optimise value delivery, and enhance team sustainability.
 This guide supports scalable Kanban implementations across diverse industries and complements other agile, lean, and flow-based approaches.

 ## Visit the Guide